Arjun Mani

 VQA Workshop, CVPR 2021 (Poster Spotlight).

-We extend Visual Question Answering (VQA) to questions involving pointing gestures and introduce benchmark datasets and model designs for this new question space.
+We extend Visual Question Answering (VQA) to grounded questions involving pointing gestures and introduce benchmark datasets and model designs for this new question space.

 Representing Words in a Geometric Algebra